shiv6891/shiv6891.github.io/_pages/about.md

   <li> Representation Learning for Memetic Applications (Self-supervised and Affect-enriched Learning)</li>
 </ul>

-Prior to my on-going PhD program, I did my masters in the broader domain of Speech Signal Processing, with special focus on "A Study on Infant Vocalizations towards Classification of Para–linguistic Sounds".
+Before my ongoing PhD program, I did my masters in the broader domain of Speech Signal Processing, focusing on "A Study on Infant Vocalizations towards Classification of Para–linguistic Sounds".